 The NIHB Program aims to enhance the safe use of prescription medications and ensure that benefit criteria are met before claims are paid.

-The NIHB Program has implemented a Prescription Monitoring Program (PMP) to address concerns over potential abuse and misuse of prescription medications such as benzodiazepines, opioids, stimulants and gabapentin.
+The NIHB Program has implemented a Prescription Monitoring Program (PMP) to address concerns over potential abuse and misuse of prescription medications which include benzodiazepines, opioids, stimulants and gabapentin.

 When a client is entered into the PMP they are asked to choose a single prescriber to write prescriptions for benzodiazepines, opioids, stimulants and/or gabapentin.
 This prescriber may become the sole prescriber for one or for more of these four classes of drugs.
 Once a prescriber has agreed to be the client's sole prescriber for these medications, NIHB will cover the cost of those eligible prescriptions, which can be dispensed at any pharmacy.

 When prescriptions for all of a client's benzodiazepines, opioids, stimulants and/or gabapentin are limited to a single prescriber, this ensures that the prescriber will be aware of ALL benzodiazepine, opioid, stimulant and/or gabapentin prescriptions covered for the client by the NIHB Program.
 The prescriber can then work with the client to assess the appropriateness of treatment.

 Note: All other eligible medications on the NIHB drug benefit list will be covered as usual even if they are prescribed by other prescribers.

 The NIHB-PMP is managed by Health Canada's NIHB Program health professionals.
 These health professionals oversee the clinical aspects and implementation of the NIHB-PMP in order to promote the safe use of benzodiazepines, opioids, stimulants and gabapentin.
 They provide recommendations on specific clients to be placed in the NIHB-PMP.